fiftyfivebells/vue-voting-app/README.md

     1. See a list of all polls
     2. See the results of each poll

-* As an authenticated userm I can:
+* As an authenticated user I can:
     1. Vote once per poll
     2. Create a new poll
     3. See all polls I've created